crizmo/KWordle/README.md

 4. Use the on-screen keyboard or your Kindle's keyboard to enter guesses
 5. Press "Enter" to submit a guess
 6. Try to guess the word in as few attempts as possible!

-## Installation

-1. Download this repository
-2. Connect your Kindle to your computer
-3. Copy the entire `kwordle` folder and `kwordle.sh` to your Kindle
-4. Disconnect your Kindle.
-5. Open the `KWordle` folder on your Kindle to start the game.

 ## Technical Details